-AFGE Council 216's National Intake Plan also fixes the in-house call center by synthesizing calls and emails into a seamless intake unit.
-In 2006 EEOC was forced to shut down its failed contract call center, but stubbornly replicated it in-house.
-The in-house call center was based on the premise of having 65 Information Intake Representatives.
-But by second quarter of FY15 staffing was down to 28 IIRs.
+AFGE Council 216's National Intake Plan also helps the Information Intake Group, which was based on the premise of having 65 Information Intake Representatives (IIRs) but is down to approximately 30 IIRs.
 Turnover rates are high for IIRS, given oppressive quotas.
-The few remaining IIRs report that callers are angry and frustrated after waiting at least 45 minutes or more.
+The few remaining IIRs report that callers are angry and frustrated after waiting, often up to one hour.
 In addition, e-mails often pile up.

 Initially, the plan could be piloted in offices which have IIRs.
 Existing ISAs and support staff could be coupled with IIRs and trained to create efficiencies without additional expense.
-These dedicated intake units would both answer phones and draft charges where appropriate, rather than simply reading scripts.
-Moving forward, EEOC should focus backfill decisions on staffing the dedicated intake units, rather than throwing good money after bad by sticking with the failed contract call center model which continues its high turnover and burdens the investigators and backlogs.
+These dedicated intake units would both answer phones and draft charges where appropriate, rather than bouncing the person to DCS or to an EEOC investigator.
+The intake units could also receive the new DCS online pre-charge inquiries and appointment requests, to conduct interviews and draft charges where appropriate.

-• EEOC Must Prioritize Frontline Staffing
+EEOC Must Prioritize Frontline Staffing

-It is now critical that EEOC implement real efficiencies that push resources to frontline staff, who serve the public.
+It is now critical that EEOC implement real efficiencies and push resources to frontline staff, who serve the public.
 First, any hiring should be used to backfill frontline vacancies.
-In addition, EEO should not promote staff to management without ensuring the resulting vacancies are backfilled.
+Promoting staff to management without ensuring the resulting vacancies are backfilled, exacerbates the impact of lack of front-line staff.

-By filling more GS-13 Lead Systemic Investigator positions, EEOC could retain talent and match staffing to its stated priorities, given its emphasis on systemic cases.
-EEOC increased the number of lead systemic investigators in FY15 from 9 to 18 nationwide, but this remains a small number given the relevant workload.
+Second, by filling more GS-13 Lead Systemic Investigator positions, EEOC could retain talent and match staffing to its stated emphasis on systemic cases.
+EEOC increased the number of lead systemic investigators in FY15 from 9 to 18 nationwide, and "more" in FY16, but this remains a small number given the relevant workload and is less than one per office.

-Second, a budget neutral way for EEOC to increase frontline staff is to reduce its current top heavy 1:5 supervisor to employee ratio.
-The EEOC's Republican leadership in 2006 supported a 1:10 ratio, but to date this reasonable goal has never been realized.
-EEOC continued to bloat the management ranks hiring one supervisor for every six employees in FY15.
-EEOC also created more SES positions in FY15 and filled long empty SES vacancies.
-Flattening the agency would make it more efficient by focusing budget dollars on less-costly frontline staff and would reduce micromanagement.
+Third, a budget neutral way for EEOC to increase frontline staff is to reduce its current top heavy 1:5 supervisor to employee ratio.
+The EEOC's Republican leadership in 2006 supported a 1:10 ratio, but this reasonable goal has never been realized.
+In FY15, the last time EEOC provided the information, the bloated ratio was one supervisor for every six employees.
+EEOC continued to hire top managers before the start of the FY17 freeze.
+Flattening the agency would make it more efficient by focusing budget dollars on less costly frontline staff and would reduce micromanagement.

-Third, EEOC should smart staff offices in the manner recommended by Council 216's People First Plan, first recommended in 2005.
-The premise of the plan is to rely on building blocks of staff teams.
-For instance, no EEOC office should have less than one full investigative team, which would consist of a supervisor or team leader, ten investigators, two investigator support assistants, and one OAA support person.
-Smart staffing can best utilize hiring to efficiently address priorities in offices still suffering arbitrary vacancies caused by a three year hiring freeze and resulting attrition.
+Finally, EEOC should smart staff offices in the manner recommended by Council 216's People First Plan.
+The premise of the plan is to rely on building blocks of staff.
+For instance, no EEOC office should have less than one full investigative team or block, which would consist of a supervisor or team leader, ten investigators, two investigator support assistants, and one OAA support person.
+Smart staffing can best utilize hiring to efficiently address priorities in offices that will continue to suffer arbitrary vacancies caused by attrition and the impact of the anticipated hiring freeze.